**We were gifted an copy of this book in return for an honest review. All thoughts and opinions are our own**

 T.L.
 Huchu’s work has appeared in Lightspeed, Interzone, AfroSF, The Apex Book of World SF 5, Ellery Queen Mystery Magazine, Mystery weekly, The Year’s Best Crime and Mystery Stories and elsewhere.
 He is the winner of a Nommo Award for African SFF, and has been shortlisted for the Caine Prize and the Grand prix do @’Imaginaire.
 He was one of the 2020 judges for the Scottish Book Trust’s New Writer’s Awards.

-The Library of the Dead is available to purchase now from Amazon*
+Our Lady of Mysterious Aliments is available to purchase from Amazon*